benjamindominikmaier/benjamindominikmaier.github.io/_pages/about.md

 ======

 #### 2024 ####
+- 🗣️ November: Presented "SELPHI2: Data-driven extraction of human kinase-substrate relationships from omics datasets" at SymBLS.
+- 🌱 November: [Workshop Report](https://doi.org/10.1101/gr.277645.123) out in Science Editor highlighting how publishers and early-career researchers are working together and guiding initiatives.
+- 🌱 September: [Preprint](https://www.biorxiv.org/content/10.1101/2022.01.15.476449) out in bioRxiv introducing a machine learning-based model to derive a probabilistic kinase-substrate network from omics datasets and an associated [webserver](https://selphi2.com/).
 - ♦️ February: Invited by the Company of Biologist to attend the 9th Researcher to Reader Conference in London, UK as PreLight representative and represent early career researchers in the Workshop: Publishers and ECRs Working Together.

 #### 2023 ####
+- 🗣️ December: I was interviewed by Reinier Prosée, the Community Manager of preLights, where we discussed my journey into science, the role of preprints, and my current research interests.
+You can read the full interview [here](https://prelights.biologists.com/news/meet-the-prelighters-a-catch-up-with-benjamin-dominik-maier/).
 - 🌱 May: [Paper](https://doi.org/10.1101/gr.277645.123) out in Genome Research showing that entropy predicts fuzzy-seed sensitivity.
 - 🗣️ April: Presented "Entropy predicts sensitivity of pseudo-random seeds" at RECOMB
 - ♦️ March: Awarded a travel fellowship from PerMedCoE to attend the PerMedCoE summer school: from pathway modelling tools to cell-level simulations in Seva, Spain